Backlog und Sprints

 Story-Punkte

 In einem Sprint können Sie den notwendigen Aufwand direkt als Story Points dokumentieren.
-The overall effort for a sprint is automatically calculated, and the sum of story points is displayed in the top row.

 Story points are defined as numbers assigned to a work package used to estimate (relatively) the size of the work.